henryhkb/henryhkb/README.md

 OWASP top 10 vulnerablity analysis 🔐.
 Hey 😄 That means I do not only build systems but also make sure they are safe for its users and organisations to use.

-- 🔭 I’m currently working on a digitalized transportation system in my country(Ghana)
+- 🔭 I’m learning and exploring artificial intelligence and how it can improve the financial sector.
 - 🌱 I’m currently learning Object Oriented Programming using PHP and Laravel
 - 👯 I’m looking to collaborate on PHP/Laravel Open source projects
 - 🤔 I’m looking for help with good tutorials on PHP(OOP)